- slide 1 of 6

 Many homeschooling parents want to teach their children about the Bible, but they don’t want to spend tons of money on Bible curriculum and workbooks.
-The Internet has free study at home bible for kids materials such as printable coloring books, work pages, music and radio shows all geared toward teaching children about the Bible.
+The Internet has free study-at-home Bible resources for kids, materials such as printable coloring books, work pages, music and radio shows, all geared toward teaching children about the Bible.

 Some homeschooling parents choose to homeschool their children to allow them to learn about creation as opposed to the theory of evolution.
-The book “Evolution of a Creationist” by Dr. Jobe Martin discusses the wonder of God’s creation in animals, and explains how evolution of animals is impossible with animals such as the giraffe and gecko could have never evolved.
+The book “Evolution of a Creationist” by Dr. Jobe Martin discusses the wonder of God’s creation in animals, and explains how evolution of animals is impossible.
 Students will not only learn interesting facts about animals, but will learn Scriptures that will help defend the principle of creation found in the Bible.

-The Adventures in Odyssey radio program, published by Focus on the Family produces high-quality Christian radio programs that teach biblical principles and character.
-If the radio show is not available in your market or if your schedule conflicts with when it airs in your area, you can listen to the show online for free.
-Currently the website lists the last 10 episodes, which can allow you to catch-p on what is happening in a series.
+The Adventures in Odyssey radio program, published by Focus on the Family, produces high-quality Christian radio programs that teach biblical principles and character.
+If the radio show is not available in your market or if your schedule conflicts with its air time in your area, you can listen to the show online for free.
+Currently the website lists the last 10 episodes, which can allow you to catch up on what is happening in a series.
 Allowing your homeschool students to listen to the radio show over the Internet not only gives homeschooling parents a much-needed break, but also allows them to use their imagination while still learning about God’s Word.

 These free study at home bible for kids and home study bible materials are sure to assist Christian parents in their efforts to teach the Bible to their children during homeschooling Bible time.